tisaacs/MAT-Coding-Challenge/SRE_README.md

 ## Introduction

 The purpose of this challenge is for you to demonstrate
+* Document how to run and test your deployment.
+* The development of a MQTT client that subscribes to telemetry, receives the data, and stores them in a data store.
+* Configuration Management code (e.g. Puppet/Chef/Ansible) and/or Dockerfile(s) or equivalent code that deploys:
+  * a suitable storage medium (your data store)
-* write and structure a simple backend application in an appropriate language of your choice
+  * the MQTT data archiver you wrote in an appropriate language of your choice
-* parse and transform streamed telemetry data
-* deliver a component to integrate into a stack of technologies
+  * any additional service you think is appropriate for such a platform

 Feel free to use any libraries, frameworks or dependencies you want in order to achieve the task.